What is Security Management?

 Security management is an ongoing process that requires regular reviews and updates.
 This involves:

-• Regular Audits and Assessments: Organizations conduct periodic audits to evaluate the effectiveness of security measures and identify areas for improvement.
+Regular Audits and Assessments: Organizations conduct periodic audits to evaluate security measures' effectiveness and identify improvement areas.

 Essentials of a Strong Security Architecture

-Modern security solutions and best practices combine to create a robust defense, protecting the integrity, confidentiality, and availability of critical data and systems.
+Modern security solutions and best practices combine to create a robust defense, protecting critical data and systems' integrity, confidentiality, and availability.
 Let's examine the key components that form the foundation of an effective security framework.

 1. Confidentiality, Integrity, and Availability (CIA Triad)